 For the Low-Risk orders, the criteria will be Custom Field 1 :: Contains :: Accept

 For the High-Risk orders, the criteria will be Custom Field 1 :: Contains :: Cancel

 Be sure to assign the corresponding tag in the Action section for each rule.

 Once you save these rules, going forward ShipStation will automatically apply tags to orders that import and contain the corresponding text in Custom Field 1.

 Any tags added to an order will appear in the Tags column in the Orders tab, as well as the Tags section in the Order Details, so you can easily identify, sort, or filter orders based on their tags.

-Feel free to reorder your columns so the Tags column is always visible (just drag and drop where you want the column to appear).
+Feel free to reorder your columns so the Tags column is always visible (drag and drop where you want the column to appear).
 If you do not see your Tags column, make sure it is selected under the Columns drop-down in the top right of your Orders screen.

-Be sure to contact ShipStation support to enable the ability to import Shopify's fraud risk and let the support team know which Custom Field you'd like to use.
-An agent will be happy to adjust the configuration on your account so future orders will import with the Shopify Fraud Alert into your selected Custom Field.
+Contact ShipStation support to enable the ability to import Shopify's fraud risk.
+Let the support team know which Custom Field you'd like to use.
+An agent will be happy to reconfigure your account so future orders will import into your selected Custom Field with the Shopify Fraud Alert.

 Automation rules only apply to orders when they import into Awaiting Shipment.
 This means the rule will not apply to previously imported orders without an additional step.
 To apply tags to those orders, simply click the Reprocess Automation Rules button in the Automation Rules screen.